 There are a multitude of different theories of motivation.
 Understanding what your motivators are is helpful, but the real power comes from working with them.

-More Tips on Finding Motivation
+More Tips on Using the Theories of Motivation

 - Why We Lose Motivation Once in a While and How to Fix It